fleschutz/PowerShell/Docs/VoiceControl.md

 Executing PowerShell Scripts by Voice
 =====================================
-Voice recognition and response (VRR) is so much fun and so comfortable!
-Just give it a try.
+Build your own voice assistant by voice recognition and response (VRR).
+It's so much fun and so comfortable, just give it a try 😊

 🔧 Installation